berkayilikoba/SoilMate-AI/README.md

 # Soilmate AI
 ### AI-Powered Smart Soil Analysis & Regional Plant Care Management System

 **Soilmate AI** is an advanced agricultural forecasting and risk management ecosystem built on **Huawei Cloud** and the **MindSpore** framework.
-Optimized for the 7 geographical regions of Turkey, the project combines deep learning models with cloud-based IoT data to generate strategic decisions for sustainable agriculture.
+Specifically optimized for the 7 geographical regions of Turkey, the project combines deep learning models with cloud-based IoT data to generate strategic decisions for sustainable agriculture.

+This platform allows farmers and agricultural planners to make data-driven decisions by providing region-specific forecasts and risk assessments, ultimately aiming for increased yield and environmental sustainability.

 ---